 - In a large bowl, mix one tablespoon of dish soap with three cups of warm water by stirring.

 - Soak a sponge in the mixture before scrubbing the cushions on both sides with it.

 - Rinse the cushions with a damp, clean cloth.

 - Let the cushions air out and dry in a sunny spot.

 - Once again, spray the cushions with white vinegar in order to prevent further mould and mildew outbreaks.

-Mould and mildew can really affect the appearance of your garden furniture and even affect your health if left unattended.
+Mould and mildew can really affect the appearance of your garden furniture and even affect your health if left unattended (if you're wondering about storing your garden furniture cushions, we've written a full guide).
 Fortunately, it’s easy to prevent and even treat if it does start growing.